New to BigCommerce?

 If you've uploaded featured images for any of your Product Catalog pages, the Catalog Banner Image Ratio setting allows you to control the aspect ratio at which they display.
 Catalog banners include Category and Brand images.
 Your options include: Don't Constrain, Shorter (10:2), Short (10:4), Medium (16:9), Tall (4:3).
 The numbers in brackets represent the aspect ratio for that setting.

 Use Parallax lets you do exactly that!
-Parallax is a style of web design where the background moves at a different speed as the rest of the page.
+Parallax is a style of web design where the background moves at a different speed than the rest of the page.
 With Brixton, this means that the banner image scrolls independently from the page.
 It's very cool.
 Give it a shot and see if you like it!

 Use Quick View allows you to turn quick view on/off.
 When enabled, hovering over a product, reveals a Quick view button.